Git-I985/Password-generator/README.md

-# Password-generator app for desktop
+# Password generator app for desktop

 Created with **Lazarus**